Carpal Bones (Wrist Bones)

-The carpal bones are a group of short bones in the human hand that collectively forms the wrist, along with the distal ends of radius and ulna .
-Collectively referred to as the carpus, they individually articulate with the long bones in the lower arm radius and ulna, as well as the metacarpals, to make up the wrist joint.
+The carpal bones are a group of short bones in the human hand that forms the wrist along with the distal ends of the radius and ulna .
+Hence, they are also known as wrist bones.
+Collectively known as the carpus, they individually articulate with the long bones in the lower arm radius and ulna and the metacarpals to make up the wrist joint.

-How Many Carpal Bones are there in the Wrist
+How Many Carpal Bones are there in the Hand

-There are eight carpal bones in the human wrist, each one being named according to their shape:
+There are 8 bones in the human wrist, each one being named according to its shape: